 Technical assistance to residents and businesses

 People residing in and businesses located in the Chehalis River Basin are also eligible for technical assistance at no charge.
 The Office of Chehalis Basin can talk to you about what you can do now, what you can do as part of flood or fire repairs, and sources of funding for protecting your building from flood damage.
 OCB staff and our technical advisors can also visit your property to review your situation and talk to you about alternative flood protection measures.

 Our technical advisors can also help:

 - Answer questions and give advice about the National Flood Insurance Program, including insurance rates.

-- Explain how river gauge readings during flood conditions are related to flood levels on specific properties.
+- Explain how current and predicted river gauge readings during flood conditions are related to flood levels on specific properties.

 - Pinpoint the most economic ways to help protect dwellings and structures during floods, based on site conditions and types of flooding.